Head of the Embedded Software Group

 Ricard Delgado, Ph.D. is the lead research scientist pushing for the digitalization in eHealth within the Swiss Center for Electronics and Microtechnology (CSEM).

-He obtained his Ph.D. on biomedical image analysis from the Swiss Federal Institute of Technology in Lausanne (EPFL) within the SystemsX.ch consortium, the Swiss research initiative for the promotion of Systems Biology.
+Trained as a Mathematician and an Engineer, he obtained his Ph.D. on biomedical image analysis from the Swiss Federal Institute of Technology in Lausanne (EPFL) within the SystemsX.ch consortium, the Swiss research initiative for the promotion of Systems Biology.
 He was awarded with the SSBE Research Award 2013 from the Swiss Society of Biomedical Engineering for the best PhD thesis, and the ABB Award 2014 for his “contributions to the field of bioimage informatics.”

-His current research focusses on pushing AI into to biomedical embedded systems, wearable technology, and their impact on the future of healthcare and the medtech industry with more than 40 scientific publications on the topic.
+His current research focusses on pushing AI into to biomedical embedded systems, wearable technology, and their impact on the future of healthcare and the Medtech industry with more than 40 scientific publications on the topic.

 R. Delgado-Gonzalo, V. Uhlmann, D. Schmitter, M. Unser, "Snakes on a Plane: A Perfect Snap for Bioimage Analysis," IEEE Signal Process.
 Mag., vol. 32, no. 1, pp. 41-48, January 2015. [doi:10.1109/MSP.2014.2344552] [big:delgadogonzalo1501]